pid-j/KMetroMaker/README.md

 ### Opening/Loading

 To open a file, press `Ctrl`+`O` and open a `.kmm` file.
-By default, this will automatically detect the version of the same for compatibility with older versions.
+By default, this will automatically detect the version of the file for compatibility with older versions.

 ### Saving